-Permabear – A Special Kind Of A Stupid
+Permabear meaning – A Special Kind Of A Stupid

 Permabear - A Special Kind Of A Stupid One

-Anyone that advocates giving into fear should be thrown head first out of the front door(figuratively speaking that is) and never allowed back into your house or mind; fear never pays off; only the vendors of fear will make a handsome buck, the buyers will lose their pants, their shirts and their knickers too.
+Anyone who advocates giving into fear should be thrown head first out of the front door(figuratively speaking, that is) and never allowed back into your house or mind.
+Fear never pays off; only the vendors of fear will make a handsome buck, and the buyers will lose their pants, shirts, and knickers, too.

 Marc Faber is a classic example of A PermaBear that is full of rubbish

-This dude has made prediction after prediction calling for the mother of all crashes since the inception of this bull (2009) but the only thing that has crashed so far are his predictions of a crash.
+This dude has predicted prediction calling for the mother of all crashes since the inception of this bull (2009), but the only thing that has crashed so far are his predictions of a crash.
 He would probably make a very good science fiction writer, for he seems to spend a lot of time concocting scenarios that have a very low probability of coming to pass.

 Here he states that we are going to experience a great recession in 2018

-Turns out once again the only recession was in his predictions, which for now, are the only thing that has been in a bear market.
-Hence if you are a Permabear on his ability to predict market direction it could actually pay off.
+It turns out, once again, that the only recession was in his predictions, which, for now, are the only things that have been in a bear market.
+Hence, if you are a Permabear on his ability to predict market direction, it could actually pay off.

 Then he goes on to state the party is going to end in 2018

 Experts love to push the argument that investing is hard and that it takes forever to master this art.
 Remember that investing is an art, not a science and art is meant to be enjoyed.
 So are the masses starting to jump on the bandwagon after this strong turn around; the obvious answer would be yes.
-The not so obvious answer would be no Continue reading.
-Turns out at least in the first half of 2019, the not so obvious answer would be the right choice.
-The masses are still nervous and until they start to dance on the streets, every strong correction should be viewed through a bullish lens.
+The not-so-obvious answer would be no. Continue reading.
+It turns out, at least in the first half of 2019, the not-so-obvious answer would be the right choice.
+The masses are still nervous, and until they start to dance on the streets, every strong correction should be viewed through a bullish lens.

-This bull market is unlike any other; before 2009, one could have relied on extensive technical studies to more or less call the top of a market give or take a few months; after 2009, the game plan changed and 99% of these traders/experts failed to factor this into the equation.
-Technical analysis as a standalone tool would not work as well as did before 2009 and in many cases would lead to a faulty conclusion.
+This bull market is unlike any other; before 2009, one could have relied on extensive technical studies to more or less call the top of a market, give or take a few months; after 2009, the game plan changed, and 99% of these traders/experts failed to factor this into the equation.
+Technical analysis as a standalone tool would not work as well as it did before 2009 and, in many cases, would lead to a faulty conclusion.
 Long story short, there are still too many people pessimistic (experts, your average Joes and everything in between) and until they start to embrace this market, most pullbacks ranging from mild to wild will falsely be mistaken for the big one.

 Courtesy of Tactical Investor